Poovellam Un Vaasam: Production

 Ajith Kumar signed the film in early 2001 after pulling out of Praveenkanth's Star.
 The producers initially approached Aishwarya Rai and then Preity Zinta to star, with their refusals leading to the casting of Jyothika.
 Miss World 1999, Yukta Mookhey was chosen to appear in an item number.
 Before filming began, Ajith became popular as an action hero due to films like Amarkkalam, Dheena and Citizen, so producer Ravichandran expressed his doubts to Ezhil about continuing a family-oriented film with an action hero like Ajith.
 But Ezhil was confident about Ajith's capabilities in pulling off varying roles.

 Twin bungalows were erected in Prasad Studios for the film by art director Prabhakaran as the director could not locate a twin bungalow in the same compound.
 One house was built to feature antiques and the other with modern artefacts and computers.
+It took seventy five days to complete the set with the help of six hundred people.
 During the making of the film, Ajith was admitted to a Chennai city hospital for a surgery of his backbone causing a month's delay in the film's release.